PlasmoHQ/safari-webstore-api/readme.md

-# Apple Safari Web Extension App Store Upload
+# Safari Web Extension Publisher

-This module uses Apple's `safari-web-extension-converter` to convert a Web Extension to a Safari Web Extension, and uploads the native bundle to the Apple App Store using Fastlane.
+This module uses Apple's `safari-web-extension-converter` to convert a Web Extension (i.e. Chrome Extension) to a Safari Web Extension, and uploads the native bundle to the Apple App Store using Fastlane.
 Deployment is available for both iOS and macOS platforms.
 Runs on both macOS and GitHub-hosted macOS runners.
+This is the Safari implementation for [Plasmo Browser Platform Publisher](https://github.com/PlasmoHQ/bpp).

 Feature includes:
 - TypeScript API, with type exports
 - Pure ECMAScript module
 - Frozen dependencies, updated via renovatebot
 - Support for GitHub-hosted macOS runners

+Limitations:
+- Only supports Manifest V2 extensions (for now)
+- This is beta software that may require handholding and knowledge of Xcode and Fastlane

 ## Prerequisites (macOS Big Sur 11.3+)
 - Xcode (versions 13.2.1 or newer) ```xcode-select -s /Applications/Xcode_13.2.app```